-- System Partition Visibility
+System Partition Visibility

 Select this choice to specify whether the System Partition is to be visible or hidden.
-See "Using the ServerGuide Setup and Installation CD" on page 18 for additional information about the System Partition.

 Memory Settings

 Select this choice to manually enable a pair of memory connectors.
 If a memory error is detected during POST or memory configuration, the server automatically disables the failing pair of memory connectors and continues operating with reduced memory.
 After the problem is corrected, you must manually enable the memory connectors.
 Use the arrow keys to highlight the pair of memory connectors that you want to enable, and use the arrow keys to select Enable.